by Angela Miller

 I get that most people say this in an attempt to make sense of what is senseless, but instead let’s just state what is true: It makes no *bleepin’* sense at all.
 Children should never, ever die before their parents.
 We all want the world to feel safe and predictable, and the word child loss is the quickest way to shake the foundation of those closest to us.
 The thought of it is downright terrifying.
 It pops even the most carefully crafted safety bubbles.

-The truth is, witnessing the suffering of others might crack you open– possibly wide open.
+The truth is, witnessing the suffering of others might break you open– possibly wide open.
 Let it.
 It’s supposed to.
-It’s in the cracking that our hearts can offer empathy and true support instead of false platitudes, unwelcome advice or a severed relationship that offers no comfort to your hurting loved one.
+It’s in the breaking that our hearts can offer empathy and true support instead of false platitudes, unwelcome advice or a severed relationship that offers no comfort to your hurting loved one.

 Telling someone who has lost more than you can ever imagine to be thankful, is like slapping her in the face instead of hugging her.
 Seriously.
 Don’t do it.
 You better believe any bereaved parent in the world could school you in the art of being thankful.
-There’s no need to lecture us on the topic.
 We’re thankful more than thankful has ever been thanked.
 We’re grateful for each precious moment we were blessed to have our child, and this gratitude for every single blessed moment is what keeps our heart beating.
 And if we do have other living children you better believe we’re thankful to the nth degree for the children we still have, but that doesn’t take away the lifelong pain of living without one (or more) of our precious children.